Certified Nursing Assistant

 Assisted living facilities and home health are the next most common.
 CNA licenses are not required for either of these positions—so you can start working there before or during training—but they may not pay as highly.

-Staffing agencies are growing in popularity and place CNAs to work at any of the above facility types.
-Pay is typically highest at a staffing agency, but comes with less predictability.
+Staffing agencies are popular and place CNAs to work at any of the above facility types.
+Pay is typically highest at a staffing agency but comes with less predictability.
 Your work location, manager, coworkers, and hours may change frequently.
-Travel nursing agencies are a type of staffing agency that places you to work at a facility outside of your city.
+Travel nursing agencies, a type of staffing agency, specialize in placing CNAs to work at facilities outside of their cities, specifically as travel CNAs.
 Travel nursing agencies often pay even more and typically provide a housing or relocation stipend.
+However, as of November 2023, there are fewer staffing agency openings for CNAs compared to during the height of the pandemic.

-Less common are clinics and adult daycare centers, although they can still be great places to work at.
-For more information on which workplace would suit you more, click here.
+Less common are clinics and adult daycare centers, although they can still be great places to work.
+For more information on which workplace would suit you more, check out our guide on various places where CNAs work.

 What are the requirements to become a CNA in Texas?

-• Complete state-recognized training - Texas CNA programs are at least 100 hours long: 60 hours of class lecture and 40 hours of clinical skills training.
+• Complete state-recognized training - Texas CNA programs are at least 100 hours long: 60 hours of class lectures and 40 hours of clinical skills training.
 The first portion of the class, often called the “theory” portion, can be done online, but not every school offers online training.
 The second portion, often called “clinicals,” must be done in person at a nursing home.
 For more information, click this page and check under “NATCEP Requirements.”
+Note that CNA schools are not legally allowed to be fully online, so if a school is claiming to be "Online" they really mean that the theory portion is online, and clinicals are done in person.
+If you're looking for a fully online class, check out online healthcare classes on Dreambound.

 • Pass the exam - In Texas, CNA trainees can work for four months before needing to pass the state exam.
-The state exam is administered by Prometric and includes two parts, one for written knowledge and one for practical skills.
-The written portion is a multiple choice test.
+Prometric administers the state exam and includes two parts: one for written knowledge and one for practical skills.
+The written portion is a multiple-choice test.
 In the skills portion, a proctor gives you a few different procedures that you will need to demonstrate how to do.

-For more information on various kinds of requirements and concerns, visit the Texas State and Federal requirements page.
+For more information on various kinds of requirements and concerns, visit the Texas Health and Human Services site.

 Where can I find CNA classes in Texas?

-Here are some state-approved CNA classes within Texas suggested by Dreambound in Houston, Austin, Beaumont, Dallas/Forth Worth, El Paso, McAllen, and San Antonio.
+Here are some state-approved CNA classes within Texas suggested by Dreambound in Houston, Austin, Dallas/Fort Worth, El Paso, McAllen, and San Antonio.
 You can also view upcoming CNA class dates via those links.

-You can also search by zipcode on Dreambound, which will allow you to see different payment options available, upcoming class dates, and more.
+You can also search by zip code on Dreambound, which will allow you to see different payment options available, upcoming class dates, and more near your location.

 What do I need to buy for class?

 Requirements vary for each school in Texas.
 Schools generally don’t provide uniforms, books, shoes, textbooks, stethoscopes, or BP cuffs, so you may need to pay for those out of pocket.
-However, some schools package everything in, so you might make a one-time payment together with the tuition fee.
+However, some schools package everything, so you might make a one-time payment together with the tuition fee.
+Be sure to ask your school as well if the tuition fee includes the cost of the exam.

 However, once you get your certificate and look for employment, you must have proof of COVID vaccination or a letter of exemption (for medical or religious reasons).
 This is required by federal law.
 Most employers accept a signed letter from your religious leader or doctor, but some have more strict requirements.